Mostafa-Mosad/drones/README.md

 - battery capacity (percentage);
 - state (IDLE, LOADING, LOADED, DELIVERING, DELIVERED, RETURNING).

+##2- Get available drones for loading!

-##2- Load a drone with medication items, but the sum of medication items not greater than 500gm!
+##3- Load a drone with medication items, but the sum of medication items not greater than 500gm!

 ##Database:
 Using H2 in-memory database with data.sql script to insert 10 drones.